The ability to innovate — to think creatively and bring ideas to life — is an increasingly crucial skill in our fast-changing world.

 How do I start?

-Macro-Badge: Learners achieve a verified University of Maine System micro-credential by completing the Innovation Pathway and meeting the high-quality standard.
+Micro-Credential: Learners achieve a verified University of Maine System micro-credential by completing the Innovation Pathway and meeting the high-quality standard.
 The Innovation pathway encourages learners to apply their learnings and to become a leader for innovation.
+View the Innovation Micro-Credential.